 As I experienced this newfound culture from the driver’s seat of my car, the density of the forestlands started to overwhelm me.
 But, I loved it.
 After driving eight total hours alone (after a four-hour run in southern Wisconsin), I was tired and ready to sleep.
 Despite limited visibility in the night and no GPS or cellphone signal (I had a flip-phone), I was certain Lake Superior loomed near and the Porcupine Mountains weren’t far ahead.

-I had a hell of a run the next morning on the gnarly Lake Superior Trail.
-52 degrees (in August…).
-Windy.
+The next morning, I made it to the Porkies and had a hell of a run on the gnarly Lake Superior Trail.
+It was 52F (in August!) and windy.
 Clear skies.
 Muddy.
 Root and rock-infested.
-Trails like these are nowhere to be found in the Michiana region.
+The trails I had run weren’t to be found anywhere back home in Michiana!

 However, the body learns quickly.
 To navigate these trails as fast and efficiently as possible, it required 100% total concentration, which was exhausting, yet super rewarding.
 A single glance up to take in the grandeur of the scenery could have meant a torn up ankle, resulting in a long hobble back to the car, depleted of calories and hydration (in bear country!).
 Always, my number one objective when embarking on these types of runs is to ensure health and safety, first!